 Whelks and winkles are two very common species of shellfish found all around the coastline of Britain and Ireland.
-They do not make the best baits as they are small and lack a strong scent trail.
-Mussels or slipper limpets are better shellfish baits, while lugworm, ragworm, peeler crab and so on certainly make better all round baits.
-However, in the right conditions (i.e. after a storm when these shellfish have been dislodged from their homes) they will certainly catch fish, and they can also be used to bulk up a limited supply of other bait, or tip off soft baits such as mussel or crab.
+They do not make the most effective baits as they are small and lack a strong scent trail.
+Mussels are better shellfish baits, while lugworm, ragworm, peeler crab and so on certainly make better all-round baits.
+However, in the right conditions (i.e. after a storm when these shellfish have been dislodged from their homes) they will certainly catch fish, and they can also be used to bulk up a limited supply of other bait, or tip-off soft baits such as mussel or crab.

 There are two main species of whelk in British waters: the larger common whelk (Buccinum undatum) and the smaller dog whelk (Nucella lapillus).
-The common whelk, although widespread, is not actually found by the bait-foraging angler very often as they like to live their entire lives underwater and do not come into the inter-tidal zone.
-Common whelks can be very large, with the shell being up to 11cm long and 6cm across.
-Dog whelk, however, are much smaller and at around 2 – 3cm in length and live between the low and high tide points.
+The common whelk, although widespread, is fairly difficult to find as they spend their entire lives underwater and are only occasionally found in the inter-tidal zone.
+Common whelks can be very large, with the shell being 9 – 10 cm in length at the largest.
+Dog whelks are much smaller and at around 2 – 3cm in length and live between the low and high tide points.
 They are abundant throughout rocky coastlines across the British Isles.
-The larger common whelk is commercially valuable and is targeted by fishing vessels around the which drop baited traps to the seabed to catch this species.
+The larger common whelk is commercially valuable and is targeted by fishing vessels around which drop baited traps to the seabed to catch this species.
 Due to their size and deeper water location common whelks are not used as bait very often and the rest of this page concentrates on the dog whelk.

 Collecting dog whelks could not be easier: simply go to a rocky beach at low tide and take them from rocks by hand.
 Unlike common limpets which can clamp themselves down with incredible power, whelks can be easily removed from rocks.
-They need to be removed from their shell if they are to be used as bait immediately, or can be frozen down for future use.
-As with cockles, salting dog whelks will toughen them up.
+They can be stored in a tray of seawater in the fridge for a day or two, or can be removed from their shell and wrapped in cling film and frozen for future use.
+As with cockles, salting dog whelks will toughen them up and make them firmer to use as a bait.
 Since dog whelks are small it is best to simply pierce the hook through them once and then thread them onto the hook.
 They are not a highly regarded sea fishing bait and are really only worth trying after a storm when they have been dislodged and fish will be freely feeding on them.
 However, they do make a good tipping bait all year round with ragworm and lugworm making excellent cocktail baits when a whelk is added to the hook.
 If good quality bait is in short supply other baits such as mackerel and peeler crab can be bulked up by adding whelks to the bait.